 - Corporations and Trade Unions are not eligible to participate in the rebate program;

-- a candidate for an office on Municipal Council, their spouse, common law spouse or children of the same, are not eligible to receive a rebate for contributions to that individual candidate’s campaign; and
+- a candidate for an office on municipal council or their family member, as defined in By-law 2017-063, are not eligible to receive a rebate for contributions to that individual candidate’s campaign; and

 - a contributor must complete and submit the white portion of the rebate receipt to the Clerk’s department within the required time-frame(s).